albertzak/open/readme.md

 # 🌱 [open practice](https://www.youtube.com/watch?v=MJzV0CX0q8o)
 a.k.a. **NEW COMMIT EVERY MINUTE**

-**STATUS: Highly experimental.** Don't even try.

-(Have fun following along if you want.)
+STATUS: **Highly experimental.** Don't even think about trying. (have fun following along if you want.)

-"So I'm trying to incubate a personal dynamic..." nah
+_"So I'm trying to incubate a personal dynamic..."_ nah

 I just want to to **look inside** variables